Search

 The flaws in valuation methods are why we should try to buy assets at steep discounts to our valuations of them, in case we are wrong.

-#4157·Benjamin DaviesOP, about 1 month ago·CriticismCriticized1
+#4157·Benjamin DaviesOP, 3 months ago·CriticismCriticized1

 Thinking in terms of gold is less arbitrary than thinking in dollars because gold is anchored in physical reality, whereas the dollar is anchored in political decree.
 When you choose to measure your wealth in a unit just because you want to trade for it later, you are prioritising the convenience of a transaction over the integrity of the measurement.